victorelgersma/albena-astro-tailwind-site/README.md

 ## To do

-- [ ] make it say "Albena Azmanova" in the top left hand corner
 - [ ] add page "/books/capitalism-on-edge"
 - [ ] figure out how to add dropdown menu

-## Done
-- [x] make it have the same menu items
-- [x] add capitalism on Edge book
-- [x] add book - capitalism on Edge
-- [x] add albena image to home page

 ![img.png](img.png)